Curvature-Conditioned Measures for Cosmological Peak Statistics: A Transport-Geometric Framework: Gaussian Closure of the Curvature-Conditioned Point Process

-In Section~\ref{sec:curvature_geometry}, peak statistics were formulated as a conditional measure on the curvature tensor field.
-In this section, we introduce the linear regime and the assumption of a Gaussian random field into this general framework, and evaluate explicitly the statistical structure of the curvature tensor field.
+In Section~\ref{sec:curvature_geometry}, peak statistics were formulated as a conditional geometric measure on the logarithmic curvature tensor field.
+The essential structure of the theory was shown to consist of three elements: the joint distribution of local variables, the positive-curvature constraint, and the geometric Jacobian induced by the entropy-response curvature tensor.
+Importantly, none of these structures requires Gaussianity.

+The role of the Gaussian assumption is therefore not to define the point process itself, but to provide a solvable closure of the joint distribution of local tensor variables.
+In other words, the curvature-conditioned point process introduced in the previous section is completely general, whereas the Gaussian theory corresponds to the special case in which the associated conditional measure can be evaluated explicitly in closed form.